 This play is for members only.
 All members, regardless of skill level, are welcome to join the ladder.
 You do not have to commit to play every Saturday, but it is not a drop-in style of play, so it works better if you can commit to play for a number of times.
-Eg 4 times – and we ask that you let us know by March 20, 2019 at the latest if you are interested in joining the ladder.
+Eg 4 times.
 Players will be asked to commit to playing in any individual week, by notifying the coordinator by Thursday evening.
 Of course, we understand that emergencies may arise.
 Players will be notified by Friday evening if they have been selected to play on Saturday.
 Players will be expected to show up 15 minutes early to allow for the organization of the courts, so that we can use our court time for actual play.

 The point of the ladder is to have an organized way to have players matched mostly with others of similar skill levels, while still mixing things up so you don’t always play with the same people.
 Your ranking on a ladder is based mainly upon your winning percentage (essentially, the ratio of points won to total points possible).
 This format of play is suitable for all skill levels, but the spirit of play may be a bit more “competitive” as players vie to move up the ladder.
 Play is still intended to be fun and conducted with good-sportsmanship and appropriate pickleball etiquette.

 For those interested in the nitty-gritty, we set out more detail below.
 The system may sound complicated, but the bottom line is that you just have to sign up, show up, play on your assigned court and write down your scores.
 We take care of the rest.

 For 6 courts, the ideal number of players on each day is between 24 and 30.
 If more than 30 players want to play on a given Saturday, we will have to limit the numbers by selecting rotating players to sit out each week.